Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 * Asset Name and Type - The asset(s) linked to the product
 * Trash icon - Activated only when the product can be deleted
 * Marketplace icon - Enable to publish the product to the Marketplace.
 Disable to not publish

+Click the view switch icon at the top-right corner of the page to switch between the Card View and List View.

 You can also filter the products by categories, state and owning team using the **Filter By** controls.
 Search by name, title and tag with the search bar.